Carl E. Hjelmen, Ph.D.

 August 2009 – May 2013

-Outside of the lab I like to try to fill my time with hobbies, such as:
+When I'm not in the lab or classroom, I try to fill my time with: